moritzebeling/kirby-starterkit/README.md

 # Custom Kirby Starterkit

-Quickstart an new website using Kirby CMS on a PHP server
+Quickstart an new website using Kirby CMS on a PHP server.
+This starterkit assumes, that you work with some kind of js frontend framework, e.g. Svelte.

 ## Start